charlie0129/batt/README.md

 ### Disabling charging before sleep

-Set whether to disable charging before sleep during a charging session.
+Set whether to disable charging before sleep if charge limit is enabled.

 Due to macOS limitations, `batt` will pause when your computer goes to sleep.
 As a result, when you are in a charging session and your computer goes to sleep, the battery charge limit will no longer function and the battery will charge to 100%.
 If you want the battery to stay below the charge limit, this behavior is probably not what you want.
 This option, together with prevent-idle-sleep, will prevent this from happening. prevent-idle-sleep can prevent idle sleep to keep the battery charge limit active.
 However, this does not prevent manual sleep.
 For example, if you manually put your computer to sleep or close the lid, batt will not prevent your computer from sleeping.
 This is a limitation of macOS.